Molar volume of gas. Molar volume of gas. The relationship between the volume of a substance and its quantity

 1. The oxidation state of sulfur is +4 in the compound:

-4. The base is the substance:
+4. The basis is the substance:

 5. Salt K 2 CO 3 is called: